Azure/cortana-intelligence-customer360/README.md

 2.	**Update the data source of the Power BI file**.
     - Make sure you have the latest version of Power BI desktop installed.

-    - Download the Power BI template for the solution and open it with Power BI Desktop.
+    - Download the [Power BI template][LINK_PBIX_FILE] for the solution and open it with Power BI Desktop.

     - The initial visualizations are based on sample data.
     > **Note:** If you see any error messages, please make sure you have the latest version of Power BI Desktop installed.